 In certain rare circumstances, we can offer a fixed flat rate.
 The fixed flat rates are different on every claim due to the different facts and circumstances of each claim.
-The fixed fee agreement requires our client to pay the full fixed attorney fee in advance of any work being performed.
+The fixed fee agreement requires our client to pay the full fixed insurance litigation attorney fee in advance of any work being performed.

 Written Fee/Retainer Agreements

 In every case, we require that our clients review and sign a written fee/retainer agreement detailing the terms and conditions of our representation.
 Our fee agreements are more detailed than most of our competitors’ agreements to make sure our clients understand completely the terms of the fee agreement.
 This level of detail is evidenced in our work for our clients.
 To give the best service to our clients, we provide the most detailed and comprehensive appeal letters and litigation pleadings in our industry.
 We offer a free initial phone consultation to discuss your claim or your possible litigation.

 If you have any questions about McKennon Law Group PC’s fee arrangements, please call us or complete the consultation form.